nutjob-laboratories/erk/README.md

 To make things easier, Windows users can create a shortcut to **Erk** so all you have to do is double click to start chatting.
 There are many tutorials on how to do this online; a good place to start is [right here](https://therenegadecoder.com/code/how-to-make-a-python-script-shortcut-with-arguments/).

 # Frequently asked questions

+## What plugins does **Erk** come with?

+None!
+However, everything you need to start writing your own plugins comes with **Erk**.
+Plugins are written in Python, and can do nearly everything a user can do with **Erk**: join and part channels, send messages, etc. To get started writing your own plugins, check out the [Erk Plugin Development Guide](https://github.com/nutjob-laboratories/erk/raw/master/documentation/Erk-Plugin-Guide.pdf).

 ## What does "erk" mean?